 It is commonly known that plants can be used for medicinal purposes.
 Folk may have a few plants dotted around the garden that can be picked to make a quick tea or a culinary herb garden that doubles up as a natural apothecary.
 Others might even have a full medicinal herb garden for all their herbalism needs.

-There are a number of reasons as to why someone might not be able to have a full garden.
+There are several reasons why someone might not be able to have a full garden.
 It might be a matter of space, time, or ability.
-However, that needn’t be a reason not to grow your own medicinal herb garden in containers.
+However, that needn’t be a reason not to grow your medicinal herb garden in containers.
 Those with a small sunny porch or windowsill can still enjoy all of the benefits of some amazing plants right on their doorstep.

 Growing Medicinal Plants in Pots